Skip to main content

 All tests fall in the same bucket, full randomness, tests probably take longer to run.

 Disable shuffling.
-Deprecated since 1.0.4 because this plugin no longer shuffles tests by default so there is nothing to disable.
+This plugin no longer shuffles tests by default so there is nothing to disable, however, there are scenarios where this is useful due to the way test configs are specified, see #40.

 If you have three buckets of tests A, B, and C with three tests 1 and 2, and 3 in each of them, then one of many potential orderings that non-global randomisation can produce could be: